mikaelbr/writings/js-syntax-series/function-arguments.md

 on the function `fn` from the previous example, we get `3`.
 This is as we define 3 parameters in the function (`a`, `b` and `c`).
-The function length is often refered to as the functions arity.
+The function length is often referred to as the functions arity.
 This can be a handy word to know when communicating with others and talking about functions.
 For instance we could say, the "the function has an arity of 3".